mhwgoo/cambridge/README.md

 ## Features
 1. `camb <word/phrase>` to look up what you need.
-2. Takes < 2s the first time based on my 200M bandwidth, including fetching, parsing, printing, and writing cache.
+2. Takes < 2s for the first time, including fetching, parsing, printing, and writing cache.
 3. Less than 0.1s for the same term's later search.
-4. Fetches the first dictionary on Cambridge, avoiding mental chaos by multiple dictionaries
+4. Fetches the first dictionary on Cambridge, avoiding confuses by multiple dictionaries
 5. If not found, a list of related suggestions will be displayed.
 6. `camb l` to list words and phrases you've searched successfully.